 Creating your Corporate Culture with Ethnic Culture in Mind

-With 250 million expatriates in the world (a number that growing above 10% annually), and with over a billion employees engaging inter-culturally across the globe, the ethnic culture in which organizations originate becomes increasingly blurred.
+With 250 million expatriates in the world (a number that is growing above 10% annually), and with over a billion employees engaging inter-culturally across the globe, the ethnic culture in which organizations originate becomes increasingly blurred.

-In an organization owned by someone from one country, managed by someone from another country, with a staff of 20 people from 10 countries, how do you define the ethnic culture in which it originated?
+In an organization owned by someone from one country, managed by someone from another country, with a staff of 20 people from 10 different countries, how do you define the ethnic culture in which it originated?
 How do you build a corporate culture that takes into account the cultures people bring with them when they join the organization?